-4.1 Testimony reduced to writing.
-Under TEC § 202.151, this Court requires all oral evidence admitted in a proceeding to declare heirship to be reduced to writing and subscribed and sworn to by the witnesses following the hearing.
+- 4.1 Testimony reduced to writing.
+Under TEC § 202.151, this Court requires all oral evidence admitted in a proceeding to declare heirship to be reduced to writing.
 Therefore, you should prepare written testimony in advance.
-The witnesses will sign their testimony before the Judge at the hearing.

-- 4.2 MEPR requirements.
+The written testimony shall be prepared, signed, subscribed, and sworn to by the witness, and submitted to the Court (via e-file) prior to the hearing.
+At the hearing, you shall have the witness reaffirm to the Court that their written testimony was previously submitted to the Court and that the information contained therein is true and accurate. - 4.2 MEPR requirements.
 Before the Court will sign an heirship determination with no administration, the Court requires that the oral testimony, written proof of facts, and order include a statement concerning Medicaid status.
 The statement shall assert: - a.
 No Medicaid benefits were received after March 1, 2005, - b.
 Medicaid benefits were received after March 1, 2005 and have been repaid, or - c.
 Benefits were received and not repaid.